 The media plays an ever-expanding role in our lives, from newspapers, journals and the internet to film and television.
 We rely on journalists and media professionals for our window on the world – what we know about it and how we understand it.

-At the University of South Wales, you can gain the practical skills to become part of the industry or choose a theory-based course that spans the full range of the modern media, from traditional print journalism to blogging, film making, radio and publishing.
+Journalism and Media degrees at the University of South Wales give the practical skills to become part of the industry or you can choose a theory-based course that spans the full range of the modern media, from traditional print journalism to blogging, film making, radio and publishing.
 Many of our courses are also accredited by professional bodies, giving you a head-start when it comes to applying for jobs in your industry, and with Cardiff becoming one of the UK's most dynamic media industries, it's the perfect place to launch your career.

-Attending an open day, whether online or on-campus, is the ideal way to learn more about our Journalism and Media courses and get a feel of what it's like to study at the University of South Wales.
+Attending an open day, whether online or on-campus, is the ideal way to learn more about our accredited Journalism and Media degrees and get a feel of what it's like to study at the University of South Wales.